What Can I Do with an Administrative Assistant Degree?

-A substantial amount of administrative assistant positions are available in for-profit businesses, non-profit organizations (such as universities and hospitals) and governmental departments at the local, state and federal levels.
+A substantial number of administrative assistant positions are available in for-profit businesses, non-profit organizations (such as universities and hospitals) and governmental departments at the local, state and federal levels.
 Administrative assistants may work for one-person insurance agencies or gigantic multi-national corporations.
 Larger employers may sometimes offer better salaries and superior benefits packages, and there are often more opportunities for career advancement and geographic relocation in bigger organizations.

 Experience, education and certification may offer opportunities to specialize in certain areas.
-For example, paraprofessional administrative assistant positions are available in fields such as medicine are law.
+For example, paraprofessional administrative assistant positions are available in fields such as medicine or law.
 Additionally, any businesses will reward enhanced skills in information technology.

 Salary Information and Career Outlook for Administrative Assistants